nirui/sshwifty/README.md

 ## Credits

 - Thanks to [Ryan Fortner](https://github.com/ryanfortner) for the grammar fix
-- Thanks to [Tweak](https://github.com/Tweak4141) for the grammer fix too
+- Thanks to [Tweak](https://github.com/Tweak4141) for the grammar fix
-- Thanks to [CJendantix](https://github.com/CJendantix) for the grammer and typo fix
+- Thanks to [CJendantix](https://github.com/CJendantix) for the grammar and typo fix
+- Thanks to [ZStrikeGit](https://github.com/ZStrikeGit) for the grammar and formatting fixes

 ## License